 Do you leave pet food in outdoor spaces where your dog or cat can locate it and feed when hungry?
 If so, then you could be creating a haven for fleas to reproduce and grow.

-Therefore, it is important to adequately clean the feeding areas of any food drops and dirt in pet clothes.
+Therefore, it is crucial to adequately clean the feeding areas of any food drops and dirt in pet clothes.

-If there is a flea infestation your garden or yard, you’ll need to move your pets to avoid them acting as hosts.
-While moving around, wild animals and other pets can drop fleas under trees and in the yard.
+If there is a flea infestation in your garden or yard, you’ll need to move your pets to avoid them acting as hosts.
+While driving around, wild animals and other pets can drop fleas under trees and in the yard.

 If you are asking, but where do fleas live outside?
 Fleas will develop in the yard and grow under piles of leaves.
 Also, the fleas could live on grass or dirt.
-Finally, they fleas will jump onto any host that will pass near in the yard.
+Finally, the fleas will jump onto any host that will pass near the yard, but you can control them using the best flea spray for the yard.
 This could be you or your pet!

-To finish the flea problem in the yard, you’ll need to rake the leaves regularly and throw them into the trash.
+To finish the yard’s flea problem, you’ll need to rake the leaves regularly and throw them into the trash.